Building Construction Technology

 Why Choose Building Construction Technology?

-This program prepares students for entry-level positions in the construction industry, working on commercial and residential structures.
-Coursework emphasizes estimating, field layout and hands-on laboratory courses.
-Technicians need a background in mathematics and physical science as well as a thorough knowledge of construction materials, methods and equipment.
+This program prepares students for entry-level positions in the construction industry, working on commercial, industrial, or residential structures.
+Coursework emphasizes quantity estimating, field layout and hands-on laboratory courses.
+Construction technicians need a background in mathematics and physical science as well as a thorough knowledge of construction materials, methods and equipment.

-Graduates of the associate degree program may choose employment with construction companies or may continue study toward a bachelor of science degree in the ACCE-accredited Construction Management program at Ferris.
+Graduates of the Associate's degree program may choose employment in the construction industry or may continue their education and obtain a Bachelor of Science in Construction Management through our ACCE-accredited program.

+The construction industry is the second largest contributor to the gross domestic product in the United States and it offers job opportunities in the commercial, industrial, highways, and residential sectors.
 The construction of a modern building is a complex endeavor requiring the efforts of a wide range of professional, technical and skilled personnel.
-Some of the most important people on any construction site are the building construction technicians.

-Technicians know how to lay out a building, prepare project estimates, read blueprints, develop operation schedules, formulate material orders and coordinate the subcontractors.
+Technicians know how to lay out a building, prepare project quantity estimates, read blueprints and specifications, formulate material orders, coordinate project documents and the subcontractors, and extract information form multi-dimensional models.

-Graduates of the Building Construction Technology program have the necessary skills to serve as an integral part of the general contractor's management team.
-Positions also are available in related fields such as materials sales, insurance adjusting, building inspection and equipment sales/rental.
+Graduates of the Building Construction Technology program have the necessary skills to serve as an integral part of the construction management team.
+Positions also are available in related fields such as materials sales, insurance adjustment, building inspection and equipment sales/rental.
+Employment opportunities in the construction industry are strong and steady with projected growth continuing.

-Admission to the College of Technology is open to high school graduates who demonstrate academic preparedness, maturity and seriousness of purpose with backgrounds appropriate to their chosen program of studies.
-Among first-time students in our technical programs, the average high school GPA is 2.8, and the average ACT composite score is 20.
+Admission to the College of Engineering Technology is open to high school graduates who demonstrate academic preparedness, maturity and seriousness of purpose with backgrounds appropriate to their chosen program of studies.
+Among first-time students in our technical programs, the average high school GPA is 2.8, and the average ACT composite score is 20 (SAT 16 Total of approximately 1030).
+Students close to the averages are encouraged to apply and will be reviewed on an individual basis.

 Students entering the Building Construction Technology program must have a high school diploma with a 'C' average or better and be prepared to enroll in all required courses including mathematics and English.
-An ACT math subscore of 19 or better also is required.
+An ACT math subscore of 24 or SAT 16 math subscore of 580 or better also is required.
 Fully prepared students enter the program in the fall semester.
 Students not fully prepared who complete the preparatory courses during the fall semester may enter the program sequence in the winter semester, following a modified course sequence.

 General Education Requirements